Dropping and Adding Courses

 a written request to the dean of student development or the dean of continuing education and workforce

 development before the end of the first week of class.
-Official semester enrollment verifications cannot
+Official enrollment verifications cannot

-be processed until after the last day for dropping classes for the semester since the student’s enrollment
+be processed until after the last day for dropping classes for the term since the student’s enrollment

 status is not official until the end of the schedule adjustment period.